Gateway Commercial Finance

 Risky Business

 Should factors choose not to provide notice, they may relinquish their right to dispute a nonpayment or payment mistakenly made to the seller.
-In this case the account debtor’s best defense of nonpayment would be a lack of proper notice or ineffective notice of assignment.
-Furthermore, the factor becomes vulnerable to “client diversions” [2], in which case the client receives cash from accounts sold to the factor, but does not redirect it to the factor.
+In this case, the account debtor’s best defense of nonpayment would be a lack of proper notice or ineffective notice of assignment.
+Furthermore, the factor becomes vulnerable to “client diversions” [2], in which case the client receives cash from accounts sold to the factor but does not redirect it to the factor.

 The Cost of Non-notification Factoring

-Of course, factoring companies compensate for this added risk with higher fees, lower advance rates, and other legal means to assure they are paid.
+Of course, factoring companies compensate for this added risk with higher fees, lower advance rates, and other legal means to ensure they are paid.
 For instance, a “Factoring Agreement” can stipulate that payments received by the seller must be immediately delivered to the factor.
 Although all factors, even with notification, have such provisions.

-How Often is Non-notification Factoring Actually Used?
+How Often is Non-Notification Factoring Actually Used?

 Less than 5% of American factoring is distinctly classified as non-notification [4], yet rarely would any seller want to draw a customer’s attention to the use of factoring.
-Therefore most factoring companies make an effort to conceal their role, even if they are offering the standard “notification” factoring service.
+Therefore, most factoring companies try to conceal their role, even if they offer the standard “notification” factoring service.
 For example, many factors will make verification calls “on behalf of” the seller without mentioning the name of the factoring company.
-Furthermore, most factoring companies are willing to use the seller’s letterhead even after they have sent the debtor the notice of assignment.
-While non-notification factors may not immediately send out a notice of assignment, account debtors are notified in the event of default or other issues with payment.
-[3]

 Considering these blurred lines between notification and non-notification, potential clients may not find the premium cost worth it simply to avoid the original notice of assignment.